PostHog/posthog.com/contents/founders/cracked-manifesto.md

   - Blog
 ---

-We’ve become a bit obsessed with the notion of hiring cracked people at PostHog.
+We’ve become a bit obsessed with the notion of hiring cracked engineers at PostHog.
 When we say cracked, we mean things like:

 - Taking extreme ownership of ideas and driving them to completion, even if others disagree with you.
 Some people call this founder mentality.
 Better still, you bring others on the journey with you.